 Early in my career, a VP took me aside and suggested that I might like to occasionally crash the network server so I could justify my existence by heroically restoring it overnight.
 You may be fortunate and encounter the odd users who appreciate that they never have to call you, or even a boss or co-worker who expresses gratitude for the fine job you are doing, but this type of positive feedback is usually the exception.
 If you require frequent approbation to feel confident and satisfied with your performance, being a support tech may not be the best choice of careers.

-#8: You're a little short on patience
+8: You're a little short on patience

 Do you regard yourself as a patient person?
 Dealing with certain users requires a great deal of patience and composure.
 Some users will always make the same mistakes, which they expect you to fix.
 Others will require hours of individual tutoring to be able to perform even the most basic tasks on their computer.
 Addressing the needs of these users calls for patience, composure, and empathy.

-One tech with whom I used to work had an outstanding reputation among the more difficult users for being an excellent teacher, willing to give up his breaks and lunchtime to assist with any mundane task.
+One tech I used to work with had an outstanding reputation among the more difficult users for being an excellent teacher, willing to give up his breaks and lunchtime to assist with any mundane task.
 One evening after work, I ran into him at a local park, red-faced and pouring sweat, violently slamming tennis balls into a wall.
 Each tennis ball had a face drawn on it in the unmistakable likeness of certain employees, with a name inscribed underneath to remove any doubt as to the intended identity.
 Not being an innately patient person, the tech had developed this creative method of dealing with his frustration rather than taking it out on the users.

-#9: You're a bit shaky when it comes to problem solving
+9: You're a bit shaky when it comes to problem solving

 The process of resolving computer problems requires a systematic, logical methodology, with occasional flares of inspiration when the logic fails.
 Although there is no single "correct" methodology for determining the cause of a problem, the ability to think clearly and logically is an essential qualification for being a support tech.

-#10: You're shy, antisocial, or awkward in your communications
+10: You're shy, antisocial, or awkward in your communications

-If your communication skills are anything short of excellent, or you possess good skills but have a strong preference for hiding behind your keyboard all day, a career as a support tech will make both you and your users very unhappy.
+If your communication skills are anything short of excellent, or you possess good skills but have a strong preference for hiding behind your keyboard all day, a career as a support tech will make both you and your users unhappy.
 In most organizations, the support tech is the face of the IT department.
 In many cases, the tech is the only IT staff member with whom most users will ever interact.
 This means that the ability to communicate effectively with all types of users, regardless of their technical ability or position within the company, is of paramount importance.